 Driver interactions

 The distribution of driver interactions was investigated through the spatial overlap of combinations of drivers using the cumulative footprint (F) equation with pairs of drivers.
 The intensity at which pairs of drivers co-occur was evaluated using a two-dimensional kernel density estimate.
 As there are 231 pairwise combinations between 22 drivers, we focus on a single example using hypoxia and demersal destructive fisheries, two drivers known to occur mainly in deeper areas of the St. Lawrence and, hence, an interaction between the effects of the two drivers could be anticipated.
-Note, however, that eDrivers will provide the capacity to compare any combinations of drivers.
+Note, however, that eDrivers will provide the capacity to compare any combinations of drivers (see below).

 Threat complexes